-Secondly, the blood protects the body by using white blood cells to destroy pathogens and other harmful invaders and platelets to clot the blood to minimize blood loss from an injury.
-Lastly, the blood regulates body temperature, water balance, and pH level.
+- Regulation – Blood regulates body temperature, water balance, and pH level.
 When there is an increased level of toxins in the blood, it hinders its ability to perform any of these functions well.

-Additionally, performing blood purification continuously is now possible to help critically ill patients experiencing multiple organ failure.
-This is also referred to as renal replacement therapy, of which continuous hemodiafiltration is considered the most useful.
-Hemodiafiltration combines hemofiltration and hemodialysis in a single procedure.2
+Additionally, performing blood purification more consistently is used to help critically ill patients experiencing multiple organ failure.Consistent blood purification is referred to as renal replacement therapy, of which continuous hemodiafiltration is considered the most useful.
+Hemodiafiltration combines hemofiltration and hemodialysis in a single procedure.3

 A thin membrane separates the blood filter from the dialysate filter.
-Smaller waste products in the blood, such as urea, potassium, and extra fluid pass through the membrane and are washed away, while the beneficial components of your blood, like protein and blood cells, remain.
+Smaller waste products in the blood, such as urea, potassium, and extra fluid, pass through the membrane and are washed away, while the beneficial components of your blood, like protein and blood cells, remain.

 Adsorption techniques, such as plasma perfusion and hemoperfusion, can enable more selective removal of specific compounds from the blood.
-Coupled plasma filtration-adsorption cleans toxins from blood by separating plasma from whole blood through a plasma filter and circulates it in a sorbent cartridge.
+Coupled plasma filtration-adsorption cleans toxins from blood by separating plasma from whole blood through a plasma filter and circulating it in a sorbent cartridge.
 Sorbents are insoluble materials used to recover liquids through the means of adsorption.

 IV Chelation Treatment